web3/web3.js/docs/web3-eth.rst

 Returns the current gas price oracle.
-The gas price is determined by the last few blocks median gas price.
+The gas price is determined by the last few blocks' median gas prices.

 -------
 Returns